openebs/website/docs/main/quickstart-guide/deploy-a-test-application.md

    ```

    :::note
    As the Local PV storage classes use `waitForFirstConsumer`, do not use `nodeName` in the Pod spec to specify node affinity.
 If `nodeName` is used in the Pod spec, then PVC will remain in `pending` state.
-For more details refer https://github.com/openebs/openebs/issues/2915.
+See [here](https://github.com/openebs/openebs/issues/2915) for more details.
    :::

 2. Create the Pod: